We Compare SPAXX vs FZFXX:

 Here is a comparison between SPAXX and FZFXX:

-Both FZFXX and SPAXX are mutual funds and have the same 5-year return (0.82%).
+FZFXX and SPAXX are mutual funds with the same 5-year return (0.82%).

-The expense ratio of these two funds is a significant difference.
+The expense ratio of these two funds is significant difference.

 An expense ratio is a percentage of the costs of operating mutual funds and exchange-traded funds (ETFs) in a fiscal year that investors must pay.